To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Tractive is a very affordable smart device that snaps easily and securely on most dog collars.
 It uses GPS and LTE technology to keep tabs on your pup (it connects to AT&T, Verizon, and T-Mobile).
 And its live-tracking mode updates every two to three seconds (more often than many other devices) — an excellent feature for finding your escape artist.

 Once you set up a virtual fence in your yard via the app, you’ll get a text alert if your dog leaves his safe zone.
 It also tracks your dog’s active and rest times and calories burned.
 And it works in over 150 countries.
 Tractive is an excellent value considering the accuracy and reliability of this device.
-This makes it one of the best-selling GPS dog trackers on the market.
+This makes it one of the most affordable GPS dog trackers on the market.

 Pros | Cons |